-These are interview-style videos with authors discussing a peer-reviewed paper they have published in any journal worldwide.
+Interview-style videos with authors discussing a peer-reviewed paper they have published in any journal from any publisher.
 These videos follow a set question–and–answer-style structure enabling viewers to gain a personal understanding of the publication and research being presented.

 Typically, all videos are professionally filmed by our videographers at a time and location of your choice.
 We can feature videos that are filmed and produced by yourself or third parties, however these must be to our same standard and quality.
-See more information below.
+Details of how to publish a video is available in our How to Publish Guide and more information is described below.

 For Publication Perspective videos, the script should be similar in content to your published article.
 Any additional unsubstantiated claims may mean your video does not pass editorial review and will need modification before filming, potentially leading to a delay in filming.